-Appalachian Voices is working with citizens, community groups, and state and national organizations to raise these concerns, oppose the expansion of natural gas drilling and infrastructure, and call for significant investments in clean energy.
+Appalachian Voices is working with citizens, community groups and state and national organizations to raise these concerns, oppose the expansion of fracking and gas infrastructure in our region, and continue advocating for swift and significant investments in clean energy.

 A detailed look at fracked natural gas and its detrimental impacts on Appalachia.
 MORE

 The proposed 600-mile fracked-gas pipeline, through W.Va., Va. and N.C., would worsen climate change and is not needed.
 MORE